 In order to receive the most up to date notifications about your hearing, you must advise the Clerk of your current email address.
-You can do this by going to the Palm Beach County Clerk's website page, Get Traffic Hearing Notifications by Email.
+You can do this on the Clerk's website.

 The email will include instructions for accessing your remote hearing.
 In order to appear remotely, you will need either a multimedia device connected to the internet: PC Mac, iPad, iPhone or Android device equipped with a microphone and preferably a webcam; OR a cellular phone or land telephone line.
 If you do not receive a notice that your traffic trial will be conducted remotely, you will instead receive a new notice of final hearing from the Clerk's office resetting your case.